noelantonyalex05/RSMS-Activity-Point-Calculator/README.md

 - When it finishes (or if you stop it early), open `activity_points.xlsx` — the Summary tab is first.

-## How the Excel output stays correctly aligned

-Different categories use genuinely different table columns on the site — Sports/Games might have "Level" and "Points" columns where Leadership has "Documentary evidence" and "Rating By Faculty".
-The tracker matches columns **by name**, not position: a shared field like "Start Date" always lands in the same Excel column no matter which category it came from, and a category-specific field just gets its own new column instead of overwriting something unrelated.

-Point values are similarly auto-detected: any field whose name contains "point" or "rating" (other than the status field itself) is treated as the numeric point value for that row, since the exact label varies by category.

-On top of that, some fields are the *same concept* across categories but use a different label each time — for example "Name of professional society...", "Name of the organizing instituition and Place", "Name of the offering agency", "Name of the Company and Address", and "Organized By (...)" are all really "who ran this".
-These known aliases are merged into one canonical column (see `COLUMN_ALIASES` near the top of the script) instead of each producing a separate mostly-empty column.

 ## Files